Stability of local quantum dissipative systems

 \subsection{Do we need all the assumptions?}

-It is reasonable to ask if the assumptions of theorem \ref{thm:stability} are all necessary.
+It is reasonable to ask if the assumptions of theorem~\ref{thm:stability} are all necessary.
 We have just shown that we must necessarily consider local observables if we are to have meaningful bounds, but what about the other conditions?
-We will now present three examples, each consisting in a family of Lindbladiands with periodic boundary conditions, such that, in order: \begin{enumerate} \item it is uniform and translational invariant, satisfies global rapid mixing but does not have a unique fixed point; \item has a unique fixed point, but it is not uniform and fails to satisfy global rapid mixing; \item (presented in Appendix \ref{sec:non-stable-example}) has a unique fixed point, satisfies global rapid mixing but it is not uniform. \end{enumerate} All these systems will be shown to be unstable.
+We will now present three examples, each consisting of a family of Lindbladiands with periodic boundary conditions, such that, in order: \begin{itemize} \item The family is uniform and translationally invariant, satisfies rapid mixing, but does not have a unique fixed point; \item The family has a unique fixed point, but is not uniform and fails to satisfy rapid mixing; \item The family (presented in appendix~\ref{sec:non-stable-example}) has a unique fixed point, satisfies rapid mixing, but is not uniform. \end{itemize} All these systems will be shown to be unstable.

 \begin{example} Consider a 1D chain composed of $N$ 4-level systems, with an independent Lindbladian acting on each site, having the following Lindblad operators